yochaigal/newschoolrevolution/_posts/2020-01-18-what-is-the-nsr.md

 published: true
 ---

-On December 21nd, [Shane Ivey](https://mobile.twitter.com/Pandatheist) published a short, simple entry on his blog [**Bone Box Chant**](https://boneboxchant.wordpress.com) called ["New School Revolution"](https://boneboxchant.wordpress.com/2019/12/21/nsr/).
-What I found so inspiring was how accurately he'd been able to describe the exact play style I preferred, without the classic snobbishness you might expect from such a thought-provoking piece.
+On December 21nd, [Shane Ivey](https://mobile.twitter.com/Pandatheist) published a short entry on his blog [**Bone Box Chant**](https://boneboxchant.wordpress.com) called ["New School Revolution"](https://boneboxchant.wordpress.com/2019/12/21/nsr/).
+What I found so inspiring about this post was how accurately he'd been able to describe the exact play style I preferred, without the classic snobbishness you might expect from such a thought-provoking piece.
 I've reproduced the original description here:

 ---
+<p></p>
 ### NSR games have:
 * A GM
 * A Weird Setting